sandramalaquias/Profitable-APP-Store/README.md

 * A **data set** containing data about approximately 10,000 Android apps from Google Play; the data was collected in August 2018.
 You can download the data set directly from this [link](https://www.kaggle.com/lava18/google-play-store-apps).
 * A **data set** containing data about approximately 7,000 iOS apps from the App Store; the data was collected in July 2017.
 You can download the data set directly from this [link](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps).

+The main challenge for this exercise is to work with a "Codecs" and "RE" libraries to identify Asia characteres at APP name in both files: App Store and Google Play.

-Note that for this exercise I'm using only a Python command and has addcional notes clarifying the steps used and why.
+Note that in this project I'm using only a Python command and has addcional notes clarifying the steps used and why.
 It is  divided in two pars:
-  * clean the datas set and write a new one
+  * clean the datas set
   * analyse and get the insights

 ## Clean the Data
-The main challenge for this exercise is to work with a "Codecs" and "RE" libraries to identify Asia characteres and drop them from the files.
  The addicional resourse are:
   * "PrintTable" library to easier way for data visualization.
   * "Operator" library to Sort command
   * "Copy" libraty to create a free list

+  The goal is create a datas set cleam an ready to be analysed.

  ## Analyse Data
  To minimize risks and overhead, our validation strategy for an app idea is comprised of three steps: